Frequently Asked Questions

 accounts also generate a new random URL each time you restartngrok

-Update Vonage Application Webhook URLs:
+Update Vonage Application Webhook URLs

 6. Verification and Testing

-Let's test both sending and receiving.
+Test both sending and receiving functionality.

 Test Sending (Again):